-In Nepal, Renewable World has installed 29 Solar-powered Water Pumps (called Solar MUS) in rural villages across districts that lack access to water resources.
-Often community members had to carry water from its source up hill to the village – an extremely strenuous journey.
-With the installation of Solar MUS, water was pumped directly into the village, cutting back on the time and effort needed to collect water, and providing surplus for irrigating crops during the dry season.
+In Nepal, Renewable World has installed 29 solar-powered water pumping systems (otherwise known as SolarMUS: Solar Multiple Use Water System) in rural villages across districts that lack access to water resources.
+Before the installation of this technology, community members often had to carry water from its source uphill to the village – an extremely strenuous journey.
+With the installation of a SolarMUS, water is pumped directly into the village, cutting back on the time and effort needed to collect water, and providing surplus for irrigating crops during the dry season.

-Renewable World has two Regional Officers who are based in our project districts and work at the community level to deliver the SolarMUS projects.
+Renewable World has two Regional Officers who are based in our project districts and who work at the community level to deliver the SolarMUS projects.
 One of them is Ganga Acharya from Chitwan.
-Ganga has a degree with diploma in Civil Engineering from the Western Regional Campus of Nepal and 20 years of working experience in the field of renewable energy as well as with several NGOs.
-He joined our team on the 19th January 2015 (he actually remembers the exact date!), where he worked to help deliver our Solar MUS, Biogas, Hydraulic Ram Pump and other water pumping projects.
+Ganga has a degree with diploma in Civil Engineering from the Western Regional Campus of Nepal, and 20 years of experience working in the field of renewable energy, as well as with several NGOs.
+He joined our team on 19 January 2015 (he actually remembers the exact date!), and has helped deliver our SolarMUS, Biogas, Hydraulic Ram Pump and other water pumping projects.

 “After two o’clock in the night we could sleep slightly”, he said, laughing.
-In a more serious manner he added – revealing his enthusiasm and how focused he is –: “But I was fully devoted to the work, I did not think about that.”
+In a more serious manner he added, revealing his enthusiasm and how focused he is: “But I was fully devoted to the work, I did not think about that.”

-Our project in Nepal follows an innovative financing approach supporting communities to raise their own funds.
-Household users pay a monthly fee for water based on their metered use.
-A water user committee is established to own and manage the Solar MUS going forward, and is key to ensuring the whole community is actively involved in the project.
+Our solar water pumping programme in Nepal follows an innovative financing approach, supporting communities to raise their own funds to contribute towards the technology and infrastructure costs of the project.
+Once the system is installed, each household pays a monthly fee for water based on their metered use.
+A Water User Committee is also established to own and manage the SolarMUS going forward, this is also key to ensuring the whole community is actively involved in the project.
 An essential part of Ganga’s job is the facilitation of the tariff setting in a community – a difficult process.
 “It takes time”, Ganga told us.
 It is important to educate the community on why a certain amount of money needs to be collected and what the benefits of solar energy are.
-Community members do not have any previous knowledge of solar technology; hence it is crucial to explain members how to use it properly.
+Community members do not have any previous knowledge of solar technology, so it is crucial to explain how to use it properly.
 Ganga provides the community members with the necessary training, so that they feel adequately prepared.
-He also holds public audits with the community where members can talk openly about concerns and the work they have done.
-There, Ganga keeps record of how much members invested in money, labor, material and, generally, time.
+He also holds community meetings where members can talk openly about any concerns that they may have and the work that they’ve done.
+Ganga also keeps a record of how much money, labour, material and time members have invested in the project.